132nd-vWing/OPERATION-SOCHI/README.md

 ### ENEMY GROUND OPPOSITION
 1) The Russian 131st Motor-Rifle Division is based at MAYKOP and has units deployed along the border including the SOCHI area.

-2) Enemy deployement include static outposts as well as mobile groups that may relocate as needed to set up makeshift defensive positions and / or reinforce static defenses.
+2) Enemy deployement include static outposts and positions as well as mobile groups that may relocate as needed to set up makeshift defensive positions and / or reinforce static defenses.

 3) The two outposts nearest to the border can house anywhere between a platoon to a company sized armor/mechanized forces.

-4) With the primary combat vehicles used by the 131st Division we exepect mainly T-72s and BMP-3s as frontline defenses.
+4) With the primary combat vehicles used by the 131st Division we exepect mainly T-80s and BMP-3s as frontline defenses.

 5) Nearby Forward Operating Bases of the 429th are located at **N43deg 41'/E040deg 16.5'** and **N43deg 45'/E039deg 35'**.
 Each could hold at least one armored and/or mechanized force of company size, ready to dispatch at short notice to reinforce the border area.
 We evaluate that one of those is on high alert today.